pingcap/docs-cn/migrate-from-tidb-to-tidb.md

 3. Migrate incremental data.

-4. Switch services to the new TiDB cluster.
+4. Migrate services to the new TiDB cluster.

 ## Step 1.
 Set up the environment